Your Essential Breastfeeding Tips and Positions

 3. Before a feeding, your breasts may feel full and firm, but after a feeding they will feel softer.
 This is a sign your little one has been fed.
 As time goes by you’ll notice this difference less.
 You may think your breasts are completely empty of milk, but know that your breasts are always in the process of producing milk.

 4. A very accurate sign that your baby is getting enough to eat is steady growth.
 Your healthcare provider will check your baby's weight, length, and head circumference at each checkup.
-Know that it’s normal for a newborn to lose up to 10 percent of his birth weight in the first few days, but by the end of his second week, he should be back to gaining weight at a steady pace.
+Know that it’s normal for a newborn to lose up to 10 percent of his birth weight in the first few days, but by the end of their second week, they should be back to gaining weight at a steady pace.

 If you’re ever concerned that your baby isn’t eating enough, call your healthcare provider—don’t wait for the next scheduled checkup.

-13. Increase Your Milk Supply, If Needed
+12. Increase Your Milk Supply, If Needed

 To help increase your milk supply, here are four things you can do: